evan-narayan/voithos/docs/migrations/rhel-conversion.md

 Though this guide, the example `<device>` is often shown.
 This is a top-level block device path found from `fdisk`, such as `/dev/vdb`.

+It's worth noting that VM migrations can vary significantly, and unexpected edge-cases are common.
+If something doesn't work, try enabling debug mode with `export VOITHOS_DEBUG=true` to see what's going on.
+Odds are you can at least get the volumes mounted, then finish the conversion manually.

 ---